danielsalles/dotfile/README.md

 ## 🐛 Troubleshooting

 ### Icons not showing?
-Ensure iTerm2 is using "Hack Nerd Font" (see Required Manual Configuration above)
+Ensure iTerm2 is using "FiraCode Nerd Font" (see Required Manual Configuration above)

 ### Plugins not loading?
 ```bash